 For a long as I can remember people have told me that all babies are born with blue eyes.
 But is this really true?
+Is it simply an urban myth or is there more to it?
 I know I tried to look with my own children.
 I know that one, out of the three of them, does have blue eyes now.
 But when they were born it was sometimes hard to tell.
-And also, it’s now pretty tricky to remember!
+And also, years later, it’s now pretty tricky to remember!

 Child Number 1

-My firstborn’s eyes were blue when she was born but they gradually turned to grey and I was ever hopeful that this colouring would remain.
-Not that it matters but I am a blue/grey/green (depending on the weather, it seems) and my husband is brown, so I was just hoping there was a little more of me in the genetic mix there!
+My firstborn’s eyes were most definitely blue when she was born.
+But they gradually turned to grey and I was ever hopeful that this colouring would remain.
+Not that it matters but my eyes are a blue/grey/green (depending on the weather, it seems) and my husband’s eyes are brown.
+So I was just hoping there was a little more of me in the genetic mix there!
 However, not long after they turned grey the brown started to creep in until she ended up at the lovely colour she is today.

 Child Number 3

 Now I have to admit, by baby number three my brain was just a little bit fried.
-So I literally cannot even recall if he started out as blue.
-But I do know he now has a definitely hazel colouring, just like my eldest .
+So I literally cannot even recall if his eyes started out as blue.
+But I do know he now has a definitely hazel colouring, just like my eldest.
 So off I went to look through old photographs and to be honest they do look maybe a little blue around the edges, but he had more of a hazel tinge from the start.

 So does this prove that all babies are born with blue eyes?
 Probably not.
 In fact it doesn’t prove anything other than I have a shocking memory after having three children!!!
 And although I do see a lot of newborn eyes in the studio, I have to say that I don’t personally think it is true.
 Some babies’ eyes are so deep in colour that it is impossible to see any hint of blue in there!